jawira/awesome-lifetime/README.md

 ## Ebook

-- [Leanpub](https://leanpub.com/membership) - Lifetime membership gives you access to free access to about 2000 books and other useful features if your are an ebook author.
+- [Leanpub](https://leanpub.com/membership) - Lifetime membership gives you free access to about 2000 books and other useful features if your are an ebook author.

 ## Email hosting